rrlyman/PythonMachineLearningExamples/README.md

 run_batch.sc is a bash script that runs all of the programs in the directory

-The programs will make a lot of graphs and a run_batch.txt file in ./plots.
+The script file will place many graphs and a run_batch.txt file in ./plots.

 Python 3.4